benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 _[10 minutes]_

-- With the move to yearly cadence, new ES features have to be in the 4th proposal stage by at a cut off date to be included in the next version
+- New ECMAScript features have to be in Stage 4 by at a cut off date to be included in the next version
 - The cutoff date for ECMAScript 2016 (formerly known as ES7) was `January 28, 2016` and only 2 features were in that stage
 - `Array.prototype.includes`
 - Exponentiation operator (`**`)
 - It should be officially released in `June 2016`
 - Until a feature is in Stage 4 we cannot assume it will be in a specific version
-  * We all thought `async` & `await` would be in ECMAScript 2016
+  - We all thought `async` & `await` would be in ECMAScript 2016
 - Pretty much the cut-off will be late January every year

 =====